Skymeow/SwiftGoodPatterns/full-stack-mobile-rubric.md

 Now, if B wants to have a reference to A, we would want to use a weak reference.
 Weak references don’t increment the reference count of the object.
 So in this particular case, if A has no other objects referencing it but B, A’s count would be 0 given B’s weak reference.

+### set & array

+When the order of the items in the collection is not important, NSSet offers better performance for finding items in the collection; the reason is that the NSSet uses hash values to find items \(like a dictionary\), while an array has to iterate over its entire contents to find a particular object.